 Tier 4 sponsored students who have completed a course in the UK at degree level and above will be eligible to apply for the new immigration route.
 The application must be made from the UK while staying here on a valid Tier 4 (General) visa once the course is completed - those who graduate and whose Tier 4 leave expires before the route is introduced will not be eligible to apply.

-We expect there to be no minimum income threshold for the scheme, however it is likely there will be a requirement for maintenance funds.
+We expect there to be no minimum income threshold for the scheme.
 The maximum period you can stay in the UK under the Graduate Immigration Route visa is two years; however, graduates may be able to switch to another work category route to pursue skilled work if they find a suitable job.
 Further information about application requirements and Graduate Immigration Route conditions will be published by the Home Office in due course.
 In the meanwhile there is a fact sheet provided by the Home Office, and the immigration pages on our website will be updated with additional information once this is confirmed by the government.

 While studying at Essex, you'll have access to our Student Development Team, which includes careers advice and preparation, and practical volunteering and paid work experience opportunities.
 Your ability to take on volunteering or work opportunities, paid or unpaid, will depend on the conditions of your Tier 4 visa.
 You'll also be able to attend on-campus careers fairs to meet potential graduate employers and get the opportunity to be mentored by an industry professional through the Career Mentoring programme.